 You’ve got the facts at your fingertips now so it should be easy to see what you need to do.
 If it will take some investment then budget for it when you’re planning for the next year.
 Decide how you’ll introduce any new things you want to do, and IMPORTANTLY decide how to stop doing anything which isn’t making you money or is at odds with your brand.
 Your time is precious so you want to be spending it on the activity that will work hardest for you.
 Your brand needs to work hard for you too, you only get one chance to make a good impression!

-Then put a reminder in your diary to review it again next year…
+Also, put a reminder in your diary now to review it again next year…

-Talk to us about ensuring your brand is a true reflection of who you are.
-Email email@example.com or call us on 01270 626624.
+We’re here if you want to talk to us about ensuring your brand is a true reflection of who you are.
+Email email@example.com or call Jo on 01270 626624.